-It was Monday, and Neal, fifth-year senior and defensive tackle for the Boilermakers, had just sat down for a virtual press conference.
+It was Monday, and Neal, a fifth-year senior and defensive tackle for the Boilermakers, had just sat down for a virtual press conference.
 Still in his practice jersey, Neal wasted no time telling reporters exactly what was on his mind.

 When an Exponent reporter asked Neal what techniques he had used to help him recover from his long-lasting knee injury during the offseason, his response had nothing to do with football.